 This list includes some of Idaho's best restaurants, but it is by no means comprehensive.
 For students attending Idaho culinary schools, the state's ever-growing cache of top-rated restaurants is an important source of education, inspiration and, perhaps, jobs.

 Idaho culinary schools & career outlook

 Students attending culinary schools in Idaho can look forward to a booming restaurant market.
-The National Restaurant Association reports that restaurants accounted for more than 63,000 Idaho jobs in 2015 and is projected to grow by another 12.5 percent in the decade to follow.
+The National Restaurant Association reports that restaurants accounted for 65,700 Idaho jobs in 2016 and that number is projected to grow by another 13.1 percent in the decade to follow.
 The following table highlights key employment, earning and career growth statistics for a number of Idaho culinary jobs.

 Not all chefs begin their careers with formal training, but some employers prefer candidates who do, especially in prestigious kitchens.
 Culinary schools in Idaho offer culinary arts, pastry arts, restaurant and hospitality management, and even sommelier programs.
 Finding the right program requires some thought, not to mention research.
 Browse the Idaho culinary schools below to begin your journey.

 - "What Are Some of the Official State Foods?"
 PBS, July 2, 2013, http://www.pbs.org/food/features/official-state-foods/

 - Idaho Statute 67-4511, Idaho State Legislature, 2002, http://www.legislature.idaho.gov/idstat/Title67/T67CH45SECT67-4511.htm